 International Norms, Democracy, and LGBT Rights

-There is a correlation between LGBT rights and democratic societies.
-All but one of the countries that allow same-sex marriage as “free.”
+Rights monitors find a strong correlation between LGBT rights and democratic societies; the research and advocacy group Freedom House lists nearly all the countries that allow same-sex marriage as “free.”
 “Wherever you see restrictions on individuals—in terms of speech, expression, or freedom of assembly—you see a crackdown on LGBT rights,” says Julie Dorf, senior advisor for the Council for Global Equality, a Washington-based group that promotes LGBT rights in U.S. foreign policy.
 “It’s the canary in the coal mine,” she says.

 The U.S. Supreme Court ruled on June 26, 2015, that the Constitution grants same-sex couples the right to marry, effectively legalizing same-sex marriage in the thirteen states where it remained banned.
-The 5–4 ruling, which extends to U.S. territories, came amid dramatic shifts in public opinion: 57 percent of Americans polled in 2015 approved of same-sex marriage, up from 35 percent in 2001.
+The five-to-four ruling, which extends to U.S. territories, came amid dramatic shifts in public opinion: 62 percent of Americans polled in 2017 approved of same-sex marriage, up from 35 percent in 2001.

-The rulings came less than two decades after President Bill Clinton signed the 1996 Defense of Marriage Act (DOMA), which defined marriage as a union between a man and a woman, thereby denying same-sex couples federal marriage benefits such as access to health care, retirement and tax benefits for spouses of veterans and federal employees, and green cards for immigrant spouses of U.S. citizens.
+The ruling came less than two decades after President Bill Clinton signed the Defense of Marriage Act (DOMA), which defined marriage as a union between a man and a woman, thereby denying same-sex couples federal marriage benefits, such as access to health-care, social security, and tax benefits, as well as green cards for immigrant spouses of U.S. citizens.
 In June 2013, the Supreme Court struck down the parts of DOMA that denied federal benefits to same-sex couples.

 More than half of the countries that allow same-sex marriage are in Western Europe.
-Same-sex marriage has been legalized in the Netherlands (2001), Belgium (2003), Spain (2005), Norway (2009), Sweden (2009), Portugal (2010), Iceland (2010), Denmark (2012), France (2013), Great Britain (2013), Luxembourg (2014), Finland (2014, although it will not be implemented until 2017), and Ireland (2015).
-Germany and Italy are the two largest Western European countries where same-sex marriage is not legal.
-Germany offers civil unions, and Italy’s parliament is slated to debate a bill on that would allow civil unions for same-sex couples.
+Same-sex marriage has been legalized in the Netherlands (2001), Belgium (2003), Spain (2005), Norway (2009), Sweden (2009), Portugal (2010), Iceland (2010), Denmark (2012), France (2013), the United Kingdom (2013), Luxembourg (2015), Ireland (2015), Finland (2017), Malta (2017), and Germany (2017).
+Italy is the largest Western European country where same-sex marriage is not legal, though its parliament approved civil unions for same-sex couples in 2016.